Southern African Customs Union (SACU)

-The Free Trade Agreement between the EFTA States and the Southern African Customs Union (SACU) was signed in Höfn, Iceland, on 26 June 2006.
-The agreement entered into force on 1 May 2008.
+The EFTA States signed a Free Trade Agreement with the Southern African Customs Union (SACU) in Höfn, Iceland, on 26 June 2006.
+The Agreement entered into force on 1 May 2008.

 The Agreement covers trade in goods and lays the foundation for a further engagement of the Parties with regard to intellectual property, investment, trade in services and public procurement.
 A Joint Committee is established for the supervision and administration of the Agreement, and provisions are included providing for consultations and dispute settlement procedures.